-- .1 Panelboards: to CSA C22.2No.29 and product of one manufacturer. - .1 Install circuit breakers in panelboards before shipment. - .2 In addition to CSA requirements manufacturer's nameplate must show fault current that panel including breakers has been built to withstand. - .2 250 V panelboards: bus and breakers rated for 18kA (symmetrical) interrupting capacity or as indicated. - .3 Sequence phase bussing with odd numbered breakers on left and even on right, with each breaker identified by permanent number identification as to circuit number and phase. - .4 Panelboards: mains, number of circuits, and number and size of branch circuit breakers as indicated. - .5 Two keys for each panelboard and key panelboards alike. - .6 Copper bus with neutral of same ampere rating as mains. - .7 Mains: suitable for bolt-on breakers.
+- .1 Panelboards: to CSA C22.2No.29 and product of one manufacturer. - .1 Install circuit breakers in panelboards before shipment. - .2 In addition to CSA requirements manufacturer's nameplate must show fault current that panel including breakers has been built to withstand. - .2 600 V panelboards: bus and breakers rated for 18kA (symmetrical) interrupting capacity or as indicated. - .3 250 V panelboards: bus and breakers rated for 10kA (symmetrical) interrupting capacity or as indicated. - .4 Sequence phase bussing with odd numbered breakers on left and even on right, with each breaker identified by permanent number identification as to circuit number and phase. - .5 Panelboards: mains, number of circuits, and number and size of branch circuit breakers as indicated. - .6 Two keys for each panelboard and key panelboards alike.